-The I2C peripheral provides a synchronous two-wire interface designed to interface the PSoC device with a two-wire I2C serial communication bus.
-It is compatible^[20] with I2C Standard-mode, Fast-mode, and Fast-mode Plus devices as defined in the NXP I2C-bus specification and user manual (UM10204).
+The IC peripheral provides a synchronous two wire interface designed to interface the PSoC device with a two wire IC serial communication bus.
+It is compatible[19] with IC Standard-mode, Fast-mode, and Fast-mode Plus devices as defined in the NXP I2C-bus specification and user manual (UM10204).
 The I2C bus I/O may be implemented with GPIO or SIO in open-drain modes.
+Additional IC interfaces can be instantiated using Universal Digital Blocks (UDBs) in PSoC Creator, as required.

-To eliminate the need for excessive CPU intervention and overhead, I2C specific support is provided for status detection and generation of framing bits.
-I2C operates as a slave, a master, or multimaster (Slave and Master)[21].
+To eliminate the need for excessive CPU intervention and overhead, IC specific support is provided for status detection and generation of framing bits.
+IC operates as a slave, a master, or multimaster (Slave and Master)[20].
 In slave mode, the unit always listens for a start condition to begin sending or receiving data.
 Master mode supplies the ability to generate the Start and Stop conditions and initiate transactions.
 Multimaster mode provides clock synchronization and arbitration to allow multiple masters on the same bus.
 If Master mode is enabled and Slave mode is not enabled, the block does not generate interrupts on externally generated Start conditions.
-I2C interfaces through DSI routing and allows direct connections to any GPIO or SIO pins.
+IC interfaces through DSI routing and allows direct connections to any GPIO or SIO pins.

-I2C provides hardware address detect of a 7-bit address without CPU intervention.
+IC provides hardware address detect of a 7-bit address without CPU intervention.
 Additionally the device can wake from low-power modes on a 7-bit hardware address match.
-If wakeup functionality is required, I2C pin connections are limited to one of two specific pairs of SIO pins.
-See descriptions of SCL and SDA pins in Pin Descriptions on page 12.
+If wakeup functionality is required, IC pin connections are limited to the two special sets of SIO pins.

-I2C features include:
+IC features include: